Academics

 Spring Semester

 • Attend 10th grade class meeting to introduce students to Scoir - a comprehensive website designed to help students and parents explore colleges and careers.
 College counselors also use this system to track and analyze college admission data.
-Each sophomore student and parent is provided a personal access code and instructions for logging into Scoir.
+Sophomore students and parents receive an invitation to create their personal Scoir accounts.

 • Work with advisor to develop junior year course plan.